mhbahmani/snc/README.md

 ## Bug Report and Feedback

  * Please let me know if there is any bug
- * If you had any Feedback about `snc`, i'll be glad to hear it.
+ * If you had any Feedback on `snc`, i'll be glad to hear it.
  * You can contact me via:
    * email: mhbahmani79@gmail.com / mhbahmani@ce.sharif.edu
    * twitter direct message: @mh_bahmani